SHIVAM-KUMAR-59/JAVA-OOPS/src/com/shivam/introduction/Readme.md

           }
    }
    ```
+---

 - ## Objects
 - An object is an instance of a class.
 It represents a real-world entity with:
   - State: The data or attributes of the object, represented by fields in the class.
   - Behavior: The actions the object can perform, defined by methods in the class.
   - Objects are the building blocks of object-oriented programming (OOP) and are used to encapsulate data and behavior together.
-- Key Characteristics of Objects
+- **Key Characteristics of Objects**:
   - Identity: A unique reference or name that distinguishes one object from another.
   - State: The values of an object's fields (attributes) at a given time.
   - Behavior: Actions or functions that the object can perform, defined by the class methods.

-- `new` Operator --> The new operator in Java is used to create new objects or allocate memory for objects or arrays dynamically.
+- ### `new` Operator
+The new operator in Java is used to create new objects or allocate memory for objects or arrays dynamically.
 It plays a key role in instantiating a class.

 - ### Creating an Object
   - To create an object in Java, you use the new keyword to instantiate a class.